 How Abstract API Handles Email Validation in MUI

-- The service performs a layered validation process.
-This includes syntax checks, typo autocorrection, a blacklist of over 3,000 disposable domains, SMTP handshakes, MX lookups, and catch-all detection.
-A machine-learning model also provides a quality score.
+- It performs layered validation that includes syntax checks, typo corrections, and a blacklist of over 3,000 disposable domains.
+The API also executes an SMTP handshake, an MX lookup, and catch-all detection, all within milliseconds.

-- Its API returns a single JSON payload that details deliverability, a quality score, and booleans for disposable domains, MX records, and SMTP validity.
-A simple check inside your component can then decide whether to mark the field as an error or show a correction.
+- The API returns a single JSON payload that indicates deliverability status and a quality score.
+It also provides booleans for disposable domains, MX records, and SMTP validity, which allows for a simple check inside your component.

 - Because the complex work occurs on the server, your React bundle remains lean.
-You just fire a GET request and interpret the response.
-Rate-limited free keys support local development, and SOC 2/GDPR compliance removes security objections.
+You simply send a GET request and interpret the response.
+Rate-limited free keys support local development, and SOC 2/GDPR compliance removes security concerns.

-- Sign up at Abstract API and copy the Email Validation API key.
+- Sign up at Abstract API and copy your Email Validation API key.
 The free tier is sufficient for development.

 - Install axios with npm or use the native fetch API inside your React/MUI workspace.

-- Create a utility function that calls the Abstract API endpoint.
+- Create a utility file, for example "src/utils/emailValidator.js", with a function that calls the API endpoint.

-- In your MUI form, call the validation function from the TextField's onBlur event.
-Set the error state and helper text based on the API response.
+- In your MUI form, call the validation function inside the TextField "onBlur" event.
+If the result's "deliverability" property is not "DELIVERABLE", set the error state and helper text.

-- For deployment, store the API key as an environment variable on your CI/CD platform to avoid code changes between environments.
+- For deployment, the key can remain as an environment variable on your CI/CD platform, so no code change is required between environments.

 Sample Email Validation Implementation with Abstract API

-The code below shows a functional React component that validates an email address upon the onBlur event of an MUI TextField.
-It calls the validation function, which sends a GET request to Abstract API.
-The component then uses the JSON response to set an error state or display a correction suggestion in the helper text.
+The code below shows a functional React component that uses an MUI TextField.
+When a user leaves the input field, the "onBlur" event triggers a call to Abstract API.
+The component then uses the API response to set an error state or display a correction suggestion in the helper text.

 import { useState } from 'react';